TungstenRPA/PartnerSeminar/README.md

     * Financial Process Automation
     * Document Management & Security
     * Document Productivity
+    * Roadmap themes, Tungsten, Efesoft.
 ![image](https://user-images.githubusercontent.com/47416964/222440020-0bb25d73-84fe-4ece-8422-548a301cbcce.png)

 * Verticals and Solutions, not Technology.
 Where to find success with Kofax.
     * Partners can build their own verticals or build on Kofax'.
     * [Kofax Marketplace](https://marketplace.kofax.com/)
+    * Available sales plays
 * Roadmap Themes - Customer Experience - Continuous Engagement

 ## Session 2 - Intelligent Automation
 * KTA Cloud.
 RPA Cloud.
-Our Cloud or your Cloud - it's your choice.
+  * Our Cloud or your Cloud - it's your choice.
+  * Migrating to the cloud.
 * How to face your competitors.

 ## Sessions 3 - AI, Accuracy, Automation